aleshaleksey/fansys23/08-spell-list.md

 **Description**: The spell allows one to redirect destiny.
 When an entity or object in range are targeted by an attack or suffer a harmful effect that affects only one object or entity, the caster may redirect it at another valid target within range.
 Likewise the caster may redirect an AoE targeted at a point in range to any other valid point in range.

-If the effect (or attack) is caused by an entity with a WIS score, it may make a WIS save vs the caster's threshold to nullify the spell.
+In the case that an AoE is being redirected, if it is caused by an entity with a WIS score, the entity may make a WIS save vs the caster's threshold to nullify the spell.

 **Limitations**:
 - If there are no valid targets in range, the spell fails.